barryCFlynn/WatchBidCentral/README.md

 the adverts should have a timer on them to expire to allow for bids to occur, timer set at advert creation and counts down on the card

-database table will be
+### database table will be
 	comments
 	comments on comments
 	adverts
 	popular boolean

 	user accounts

-technology used
+### technology used
 	django
-		oauth
-		flatpages - used for about page
+		allauth - django built in user authentication flatpages - used for about page
 	summernote - expands the text input options such as adding: bold, fonts and sizing among others whitenoise - used to serve static files to Heroku